oam-mit/opus/README.md

 | on_chosen  | Integer Field   | The question number to which a user goes to when he chooses this option |

 # Important Files
 1. **utils.py  within game app :** This has helper functions to check for end of day and also to get rank of a user.
 The **DAYS **Dictionary is designed in such a way that it is self-explanatory.
-Also,** BRANCHES** is a list of all brached questions.
+Also,** BRANCHES** is a list of all branched questions.
 The DAYS dictionary has a key called **branches**, which can be used for keeping a record.
 It is not used anywhere in evaluating anything.
 2. **send_userid_mail.py within user app**:  This is a Django management command, which is used for sending mails to all participants who haven't updated their UserIds yet.
 To use this, we need to run the command `python manage.py send_userid_mail`.
 To know more about custom management commands, [click here](https://docs.djangoproject.com/en/3.1/howto/custom-management-commands/ "click here") or [here](https://simpleisbetterthancomplex.com/tutorial/2018/08/27/how-to-create-custom-django-management-commands.html "here")